-Post period end, on 9 February 2023, we announced the appointment of Sharon Badelek as Chief Financial Officer and board member with effect from 1 April 2023.
+In February 2023, we announced the appointment of Sharon Badelek as Chief Financial Officer and Board member with effect from 1 April 2023.
 Sharon has an established track record of driving growth in businesses in our sector, with an impressive CV that includes senior financial positions at RedCat Pub Company, Vue Entertainment and Novus Leisure Limited.
-To have attracted someone of Sharon's calibre demonstrates the strength of our proposition and ambition and we look forward to benefitting from her counsel.
+To have attracted someone of Sharon's calibre demonstrates the strength of our proposition and ambition.
+She has already had a positive impact on our finance function and played an important role in the recent fundraise.